CenturyLinkCloud/PublicKB/Support/sla-credit-process-for-centurylink-cloud-customers.md

 ### How do I know the status of my SLA Credit request?

 Once you have submitted an SLA Credit through Credit.ctl.io, it will be shown as Claimed.
-The claim is then routed to our CenturyLink Cloud Billing team for review.
-After the CenturyLink Cloud Billing team has reviewed and approved your SLA Credit claim, it will reflect the status Pending.
-Lastly, it is assigned to the Finance team for official approval.
-If the SLA Credit claim is approved, it will reflect the status Posted in the SLA Credit Tool.
+The claim is then routed to our Finance team for review.
+After our Finance team has reviewed and approved your SLA Credit claim, it will reflect the status Posted.

 ### How will I know if my SLA Credit is approved or denied?